 Tennis with a gadfly

 Carl Gustaf Tersmeden’s Miami golf and club mania reached its peak in the following days.
-On 12th (the day that Igor Cassini’s gush was published), Hjördis had to kill time at the Everglades tombola, on the 13th the pair hosted dinner for twelve guests in ‘The Gray Room’, and on Friday 14th they hosted luncheon on the golf terrace.
-Following a Saturday to Monday “Mixed Foursomes” golf tournament (from 15th-17th) where Carl was paired with a Mrs James E. Martin of Toledo, Ohio, there was a sudden two-week lull.
+On 12th (the day that Igor Cassini’s gush was published), Hjördis had to kill time at the Everglades tombola, on the 13th she and Carl hosted dinner for twelve guests in ‘The Gray Room’, and on Friday 14th they threw a luncheon on the golf terrace.
+Following a Saturday to Monday “Mixed Foursomes” golf tournament (from 15th-17th) where Carl was paired with a Mrs James E. Martin of Toledo, Ohio, there was a sudden two-week tee-break.
 While Carl had been working on his golf swing, Igor Cassini had been working on his wife.

 “There was a man who started courting me feverishly,” she revealed.
 “I was still in love with Tersan, so I didn’t want anything to do with the fellow, but I thought that maybe I could make Tersan jealous.
 So, I told him about the other man.
 Tersan didn’t care.
 ‘That’s all right,’ he said.
 I was disappointed, so I asked him for a divorce.
 I said I would marry the other man.
 The wonder happened.
 Tersan became a different character, he didn’t leave my side for a second.
 But, somehow my great love for him was over.”

 “I wanted to go back to New York, but instead we agreed to go to Key Largo.
 There we found our community again, and one day of sunshine followed another.”
 For a short time.